Multi-scale Autoregressive Models are Laplacian, Discrete, and Latent Diffusion Models in Disguise

-\textbf{Task.} We first build a $k$-means codebook (here $k{=}64$) on clean \emph{latent} features $E(x)$.
-We then train a shared MLP trunk with two alternative heads: a \emph{Regression} head that predicts continuous $z$ (MSE), and a \emph{Softmax-64} head that predicts the nearest code index (cross-entropy), which we dequantise to the centroid for reconstruction $\hat x{=}D(\widehat z)$.
-As a third variant, \emph{Bitwise-8} uses eight independent Bernoulli heads (logistic) over a learned 8-bit code for the same codebook.
+We build a $k$-means codebook ($k=64$) on clean latent features $E(x)$, then train a shared MLP trunk with alternative prediction heads.
+The regression head predicts continuous latent vectors with MSE.
+Softmax-64 predicts nearest-code indices with cross-entropy and dequantises to centroids.
+Bitwise-8 predicts a learned 8-bit code with independent Bernoulli heads.